transmitly/transmitly/README.md

 }
 ```

 That's it!
-You're sending emails like a champ.
+You're dispatching emails like a champ.
 But you might think that seems like a lot of work compared to a simple IEmail Client.
 Let's break down what we gained by using Transmitly.
  * Vendor agnostic - We can change channel providers with a simple configuration change
    * That means when we want to try out SendGrid, Twilio, Infobip or one of the many other services, it's a single change in a single location. :relaxed:
  * Delivery configuration - The details of our (Email) communications are not cluttering up our code base.
+   * We've also managed to keep our domain/business logic clean by using pipeline intents rather than explicitly sending and email or other communication types.
  * Message composition - The details of how an email or sms is generated are not scattered throughout your codebase.
    * In the future we may want to send an SMS and/or push notifications.
 We can now control that in a single location -- not in our business logic.
  * We can now use a single service/client for all of our communication needs